yangjing6688/testcases/doc/native_install/README.md

         python -m venv venv
         source venv/bin/activate

+## Step 4: (Ubuntu only) - Install required packages
+If you are installing on Ubuntu make sure the following libraries are installed and up to date with the following command.
+This will ensure the pycurl can be installed later on in the instructions.

+    sudo apt-get update
+    sudo apt-get install libssl-dev libcurl4-openssl-dev python3-dev

-## Step 4: Install the Framework Requirements in the Virtual Environment
+## Step 5: Install the Framework Requirements in the Virtual Environment

 You will need to install the requirements.txt file in your virtual enviroment so that all of the required python packages will be installed.
 To do this start your virtual environment located in the `extreme_automation_tests` directory.
 Cd to the `extreme_automation_tests` repository and run the following command in your virutal environment:

         pip install -r requirements.txt